Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

 3. Deregister the callback function.

-   When the callbacks are no longer needed, deregister them with the applicable unset functions.
+   When the callbacks are no longer needed, deregister them with the applicable unset functions:
    ```
    int connection_unset_internet_state_changed_cb(connection_h connection);